 In this article, we will first define what a ‘research grant’ even is, so that we are on the same page.
 Then, we will review how to find one that aligns with your research, and how to write a grant proposal for research.
 Furthermore, we’ll cover what to do after you submit your proposal.

-Grant writing can be challenging, but when you learn the basics, putting together a proposal for research funding can become less challenging and more straightforward.
+Grant writing can be challenging.
+But when you learn the basics, putting together a proposal for research funding can become less challenging and more straightforward.
 At the very least, it becomes less time-consuming.
-Let’s review the basics of how to write a grant proposal for research.
+Let’s review how to write a grant proposal for research.

 To kick off the writing process, identify the focus and goal of your research.
 This will allow you to determine what kind of funding you are looking for and narrow down the opportunities available to you.